 Steps

 First, soak the gelatin sheets in a bowl with plenty of cold water for about 10 minutes, until they are completely soft and elastic.
-The gelatin is used to thicken the panna cotta once it has cooled.
+Gelatin is used to thicken the panna cotta once it cools.

-Once hot, remove the saucepan from the heat and add the pistachio cream.
-Mix vigorously with a whisk until the paste is completely blended, giving the mixture a uniform green color.
+Once warm, remove the pot from the heat and add the pistachio cream.
+Mix vigorously with a whisk until the paste is completely combined.

 Squeeze the softened gelatin well, removing excess water, and add it to the still warm cream and pistachio mixture.
-Stir vigorously to ensure that the gelatin dissolves perfectly and does not leave lumps.
+Stir energetically to ensure the gelatin dissolves perfectly without lumps.

 Pour the panna cotta mixture into your preferred glasses (or molds).
-If using metal molds, it is advisable to moisten them slightly beforehand.
+If using metal molds, I recommend slightly moistening them first.

-Let cool at room temperature for about 30 minutes, then transfer the molds to the refrigerator and let them rest for at least 4-6 hours, or overnight if prepared the night before, until they are well solidified.
+Let cool at room temperature for about 30 minutes, then transfer the molds to the refrigerator and let them rest for at least 4-6 hours, or overnight if made the night before, until they are well set.

-Once solidified, decorate as desired with the chocolate topping (or with a spoonful of spreadable pistachio cream) and a generous sprinkle of pistachio crumbs.
+Once set, decorate as desired with chocolate topping (or with a spoonful of spreadable pistachio cream – warm it slightly in the microwave to make it more fluid) and a sprinkle of chopped pistachios to taste.

-If you have placed them in molds, quickly immerse the bottom of the mold in hot water for a few seconds and invert the mold onto the serving plate.
+If using molds, quickly dip the bottom of the mold in hot water for a few seconds and flip onto a serving plate.

 Here is the Pistachio Panna Cotta ready.
 Enjoy your meal!